jasonwilmot/about/README.md

 3. Analytical Sense:  The ability to frame the right questions, evaluate multiple facets of a problem, derive solutions, and simulate possible outcomes based on available data and anecdotes.

 ## My communication style:
 I am an ambivert.
 I am comfortable speaking in front of large groups but also need to withdraw into a focus room to recharge at times.

 I prefer the following hierarchy of communication:  Face to Face > Video Conference > Slack/Hipchat > Email

-My favourite environment is sitting with a team, where we can discuss and share what we’re doing, argue about the real problem and attack it through a combination of software, people and process.
+My favorite environment is sitting with a team, where we can discuss and share what we’re doing, argue about the real problem and attack it through a combination of software, people and process.

 If you want to reach me via Slack / Hipchat, please provide as much context as possible in your initial ping so I can triage accordingly.
 Pinging me with “Hey got a minute?” doesn’t really help.